rickstaa/warnings-discord-bot/README.md

 <img src="https://assets-global.website-files.com/6257adef93867e50d84d30e2/636e0b5061df29d55a92d945_full_logo_blurple_RGB.svg" width="200"><br>

 **Warnings Discord Bot** is a Discord bot written in Go that monitors messages for specific keywords or regular expressions and responds with warning messages.
 It can also send a welcome warning message to new members.
 It is designed to help maintain a respectful and safe chat environment within your Discord server.
+This bot was developed to overcome specific limitations in Discord Automod, such as the absence of an account age filter and the lack of a warning message options for 'Block Custom Words'.
+Further information can be found in the related community discussion [here](https://support.discord.com/hc/en-us/community/posts/20849181420055-Implement-Account-Age-Filter-for-Block-Custom-Words-in-Automod) and the feature request [here](https://support.discord.com/hc/en-us/requests/42283721).

 ![image](https://github.com/rickstaa/warnings-discord-bot/assets/17570430/fd29682c-bf16-4c90-b8f8-2c0b6ac5d8f4)